The last enemy

 - For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.

 At the sound of the trumpet, those asleep (dead) were going to be raised to eternal life while those still alive were to be made immortal, changed, and caught up together with those who had just been resurrected.
 The whole and entire context of both of these chapters had to do with Christ's return, His second coming, His Parousia.
-As such, Paul was not writing here about what would happen to a Christian today when he died, but he was revealing for his immediate readers of Corinth and Thessalonica what they could expect at Christ's return, which they all anticipated in the not too distant future (1 CORINTHIANS 1:7; 7:29-31 & 1 THESSALONIANS 5:1-11, 23).
+As such, Paul was not necessarily writing here about what would routinely happen to a Christian when he died, but rather he was revealing for his immediate readers of Corinth and Thessalonica what they could expect at Christ's return, which they all anticipated in the not too distant future (1 CORINTHIANS 1:7; 7:29-31 & 1 THESSALONIANS 5:1-11, 23).

-Paul further explained to them that after the deceased believers were resurrected and the living ones were changed into immortal beings, then death would be swallowed up in victory (15:55).
+Paul further explained to them that after the deceased believers were resurrected and the living ones changed into immortal beings, then death would be swallowed up in victory (15:55).
 Following this great gathering together of all of the saints into heaven, death, the great enemy of these believers, was to no longer have them in its grip; it was then to be rendered idle and inactive (15:26).

-Paul was clearly endeavoring to explain here that even though their loved ones might have died, if they were in Christ they shall, at Christ's return, be made alive again.
+Paul was clearly endeavoring to explain here that even though their loved ones might have died, if they were in Christ (15:22) they shall, at Christ's return, be made alive again.
 Death was then to no longer exercise dominion over them.
-For these believers, the last enemy, the final thing which had caused so many of them anguish and heartache, was to be done away.
+For these believers, the last enemy, the final thing which had caused so many of them anguish and heartache, was to be done away with.
 They were finally to have the victory over this dreadful foe.

 - 1 THESSALONIANS 5:2-3 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, peace and safety; then sudden destruction [olethros] cometh upon them, as travail upon a woman with child; and they shall not escape.